Articles...

 In CPU benchmarks, the Legion Pro 5i holds its own against heavy hitters like the Strix G16 with AMD’s HX3D processor and even Apple’s M4 Pro MacBook.
 Intel’s efficiency gains are clear, delivering strong Cinebench results without excessive power draw.

-On the GPU side, the 5i shines.
-It tops our list of 5070 Ti laptops in 3DMark TimeSpy and Port Royal, only falling behind the RTX 5080-equipped Legion Pro 7i.
 In real-world gaming, titles like Cyberpunk 2077 and Monster Hunter Wilds showcase the 5i’s edge, consistently placing it at or near the top.
 However, performance in Final Fantasy XIV Dawntrail lags behind competitors, highlighting occasional inconsistencies.

 Creative Workloads